-Marriott Rewards has announced, via its members blog, that the annual re(de)valuation of its reward categories will happen on 8th April.
+Marriott Rewards has announced that the annual re(de)valuation of its reward categories will happen on 8th April.

 Marriott undertook a brutal shake-up of its programme last year, with the introduction of a new Category 9 costing 45,000 points per night.
 At the time, only 14 hotels were in Category 9 – that will now jump to 30.